NCERT Workbook Solutions

 Answer: Lead nitrate is white salt.

 Question 25.
-Hydrogen is a highly inflammable gas and oxygen being a supporter of combustion, yet water which is a compound made up of hydrogen and oxygen is used to extinguish fire.
+Hydrogen is a highly inflammable gas and oxygen is a supporter of combustion, yet water which is a compound made up of hydrogen and oxygen is used to extinguish fire.
 Why?

 Answer: